Abdullah-offical/foodOnline/readme.txt

 		3 run this command   ->  pip install psycopg2
 		4 then migrate command run
 		5 create super user again for new database

+13 Hide sensitive information and push code to getHub
+		1 install python decuple
+		2 config the decouple